ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 If Composer asks for your token, you must log in to your GitHub account and generate a new token (edit your profile, go to Developer settings > Personal access tokens and Generate new token with default settings).
-This operation is performed only once when you install eZ Commerce for the first time.
+This operation is performed only once, when you install eZ Commerce for the first time.

 !!! tip "Enabling Link manager"

-    To make use of [Link Manager](../guide/url_management.md), you need to [set up cron](../guide/url_management.md#enable-automatic-url-validation).
+    To make use of the [Link Manager](../guide/url_management.md), you must [set up cron](../guide/url_management.md#enable-automatic-url-validation).

 ## Prepare installation for production